maggiejl/bereal-memories-website-template/README.md

 [BeReal Website Example](https://maggiejl.github.io/bereal-memories-website-demo/)

+- **Memories** — front/back photos, captions, late vs on-time, search & year filters, ability to rotate the front photo
+- **Comments** — grouped by post.
+BeReal's data export currently does not allow you to see what post the comments are under.
+- **Realmojis** — yours + your reactions to other people's BeReals
+- **Chats** — your chats included in the export
+- **Profile** — account information and list of friends, which you can sort by chronological order

 ## Instructions

 1. **Request your data from BeReal.** Go to Settings --> Help --> Contact Us --> Report a Problem --> Other --> Still need help?
 Select a topic --> I'd like to request a copy of my data --> Fill in required fields --> Send.